AI for marketing

 • Content briefs for social and blog campaigns ship with research, tone, and guidelines built in.

-• Campaign performance issues surface automatically for human decision; no silent QA misses.
+• Campaign performance issues surface for human decision before a client sees them, not after.

 Controls that make this safe to run.